Non-Hodgkin's Lymphoma Survivor

 That lump, Ault soon discovered, was non-Hodgkin's lymphoma, a cancer of the lymph glands.
 Ault says she knew it was time to come home: home to Sequim, the small town on the Olympic Peninsula where her family has lived since the 1870s, and home to Seattle, to receive care at the Seattle Cancer Care Alliance.

 "I want the best," Ault, now 47, remembers saying at the time.
 "I was in Mississippi, and I called all over.
 I made 26 phone calls.
-And Seattle Cancer Care Alliance was No. 1."
+And Seattle Cancer Care Alliance was number one."

 She came home within weeks of her diagnosis in January 2001, and began chemotherapy at SCCA.
 For the chemotherapy Ault received, she was hospitalized at the University of Washington Medical Center for a week at a time, one week a month for four months.
 She received the drugs continuously for the week, but had few side effects.